Embedding Quotes In English Essays – With Examples

 - How you plan to fit your quote into your essay

 Paragraphs in an essay generally represent separate ideas.
 These ideas need to be developed by examples and evidence, which can be in the form of quotes.
-Quotes need to add to your arguments in meaningful ways but can also help in consolidating descriptions, for example by describing:
+Quotes need to add to your arguments in meaningful ways.
+They can also help consolidate descriptions by describing:

 - A theme or character